ncatlab/nlab-content/pages/0/6/0/7/7060/content.md

 Elimination rules for the type of all propositions:
 $$\frac{\Gamma \vdash A:\mathrm{Prop}}{\Gamma \vdash \mathrm{El}(A) \; \mathrm{type}} \qquad \frac{\Gamma \vdash A:\mathrm{Prop}}{\Gamma \vdash \mathrm{proptrunc}(A):\mathrm{isProp}(\mathrm{El}(A))}$$

-Computation rules for strict types of all propositions:
+Computation rules for the type of all propositions:

 $$\frac{\Gamma \vdash A \; \mathrm{type} \quad \Gamma \vdash p:\mathrm{isProp}(A)}{\Gamma \vdash \mathrm{El}(\mathrm{toProp}_A(p)) \equiv A \; \mathrm{type}}$$